aaekay/Resources/cs/how_linux_works.md

 3. options
     1. -i for case senstive matches
     2. -v for inverting the search
+    3. -w for looking for the exact word
+4. if you want to search more than 1 word and
+    1. search grep "123456\|123457"
 4. regular expressions
 .* matches any number of characters, including none (like the * in globs and wildcards).
 .+ matches any one or more characters.